-For the survival of your construction business, you need to carefully calculate steps to protect your business interest.
-Some of the things you need to consider doing include:
+For the survival of your construction business, you must carefully calculate steps to protect your business interest.
+Some of the things you need to consider doing include the following:

 - Take advantage of government stimulus action, if there are any available.
 Look for direct cash disbursals, packages for tax benefits, etc. Such government action could help cushion you from an upward ripple effect.

-- Consider refinancing your debt – while access to capital is currently constrained; this is a path worth exploring.
+- Consider refinancing your debt – while access to capital is currently constrained, this path is worth exploring.

 - Assess your business’ loans, profitability, cash flow reserves, and revolving credit to find ways of supporting your ongoing operations in this low-revenue business environment.
-Keep in mind your current and forecasted cash expenses, taxes, and all other cash operating business.
+Remember your current and forecasted cash expenses, taxes, and all other cash-operating businesses.

 - Review your corporate and capital cost budgets for the identification of your marginal investments, as well as any discretionary items that you can cut out.

-- Divest in underperforming and non-core assets, assess M&A/ Mergers and acquisitions, and their potential for cash.
+- Divest in underperforming and non-core assets, assess M&A/ Mergers and acquisitions and their cash potential.

-- Work with state, municipal, and federal governments to coordinate plans around consumer and workforce safety, even as keep all your mission-critical projects running.
+- Work with state, municipal, and federal governments to coordinate consumer and workforce safety plans, even as you keep all your mission-critical projects running.

-- Assess your labor costs and consider contingency workforce planning scenarios around periods of diminished activity and demand.
+- Assess your labor costs and consider contingency workforce planning scenarios around diminished activity and demand periods.

 - Run educational campaigns for employees who have to work on-site, and consider all possible workforce scenarios that would help reduce labor costs.